-Qualitative research is often more challenging and time-consuming than quantitative research.
+2.2 Qualitative research is often more challenging and time-consuming than quantitative research.
 It is concerned with collecting and analysing information in various forms, mainly non-numeric.
-Qualitative research also tends to focus on exploring, in as much detail as possible, smaller numbers of instances or examples that are seen as being interesting or illuminating, and aims to achieve "depth" rather than breadth (Blaxter et al, 1996).
+Qualitative research also tend to focus on exploring, in as much detail as possible, smaller numbers of instances or examples which are seen as being interesting or illuminating, and aims to achieve 'depth' rather than breadth (Blaxter et al, 1996).

 "Qualitative" implies a direct concern with experience as it is "lived" or "felt" or "undergone".
-Qualitative research aims at understanding experiences as nearly as possible as its participants feel it or live it (Blaxter et al, 1996).
+Qualitative research aim at understanding experiences as nearly as possible as its participants feel it or live it (Blaxter et al, 1996).

 Qualitative research aims at getting beneath the surface of verbal responses to explore the real dimension of a problem and the range of attitude to it.
 This type of information is particularly helpful to communicators and creative agencies as it allows for the development and evaluation of messages and products based on the target audience's motivations.
-This is why qualitative research is usually recommended for pre- and post-testing communication campaigns or material.
+This is why qualitative research is usually recommended for pre and posttesting communications campaigns or -material.

-Qualitative researchers mostly use focus-group discussions and personal in-depth interviews for data collection.
+Qualitative researchers mostly use focus group discussions and personal in-depth interviews for data collection.